maxsunshine2/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -nu *.html .. : copies html from to parent folder except duplicates and newer ones mv [[:upper:]]* /tmp/u : move all files beginning with a capital letter to tmp/u rm *~ : removes all files ending with ~ mkdir welcome/ welcome/to/ welcome/to/school : creates the directoriers in the argument
+cp -nu *.html .. : copies html from to parent folder except duplicates and newer ones mv [[:upper:]]* /tmp/u : move all files beginning with a capital letter to tmp/u rm *~ : removes all files ending with ~ mkdir welcome/ welcome/to/ welcome/to/school : creates the directoriers in the argument ls -pamv : prints all contents seperated by commas